oradbsec/AskTomDBSecurity/2022-08/README.md

-# AskTom Database Security Office Hours
-#
-## Oracle Database and Azure Active Directory integration
+# Oracle Database and Azure Active Directory integration

 ## I have a question I don't want to ask in the pubic forum.